-1. All canine teams are subject to being called out during off-duty hours except when on vacation or sick leave.
+- 1. All canine teams are subject to being called out during off-duty hours except when on vacation or sick leave. - 2.
+The on-duty supervisor will determine if a canine team will be called out for in-county requests.
+For out-of-county requests, the canine coordinator or a commander will make the determination. - 3.
+A canine handler will be compensated for a call-out at their overtime rate or credited with comp time for the actual hours worked or three hours, whichever is greater.
+If the canine use is on an extension of a regular shift, the handler will receive compensation at their overtime rate or credited with comp time for actual hours worked.

-2. The on duty supervisor will determine if a canine team will be called out for in-county requests.
-For out-of-county requests, the canine supervisor or patrol commander will make the determination.
+XX.
+Canine Equipment

-XIX.
-Canine Equipment A. Issued Equipment
+A. Issued Equipment.